howtodowtle/data-mining-cup-2015/README.md

 This function looked harmless at first but had many implications:
 - 3 parts of the sum relate to the coupons, 1 to the basket value
 - Errors in the coupon predictions are weighted inversely to that coupon's average redemption.
 (E.g. errors for a coupon that is redempted 20 % of the time are much more costly than errors for a coupon that is redempted 70 % of the time.)
-- It seemed important to detect very large basket value outliers in the test data since these had a potentially huge impact while basket values close to the mean almost would not matter. *(This is where our hand-crafted econometric models outperformed the machine learning models and might have given us the edge over teams only applying standard machine learning tools.)*
+- It seemed important to detect very large basket value outliers in the test data since these had a potentially huge impact. *(This is where our hand-crafted econometric models outperformed the machine learning models and might have given us the edge over teams only applying standard machine learning tools.)*

 ### Our Approach